 3 Things to Do If You Are a Victim of Cybercrime

-However, if you take the right measures promptly, you have a strong hope to limit the damage of hacking and get on with your life.
+However, if you act quickly, you can help limit the damage of hacking and get your life back.

 - Cybercrime comes in many forms.

 - You should report cybercrime, but you need to report it to different agencies of law enforcement.

 - Gather your evidence, both paper and electronic.

 - Read through tips on specific types of cybercrime.

 - Take preventative measures against all forms of malware.

 - Read other websites about how to fight or file a complaint against cybercrime.